Golf Tutorials

 The magic of a good winter glove lies in its multi-layered construction, where each material has a specific job.

-• The Lining: This is the part that touches your skin and provides is primary mission is providing warmth.
+• The Lining: This is the part that touches your skin, and its primary mission is providing warmth.
 Most winter gloves use a soft, brushed fleece lining.
 This material is excellent at trapping your body heat, creating a pocket of warm air around your hands without feeling overly bulky.

 • The Outer Shell: The exterior of the glove has to fight the elements.
 Look for synthetic materials like microfiber, nylon, or polyester.
 These textiles are fantastic at blocking wind - a major cause of heat loss - and are often treated with a Durable Water Repellent (DWR) finish to shed morning dew or a light rain.